Home > Articles > The Colonial English Handbell Ringers

 There are numerous church and community handbell choirs nationwide that play Christmas concerts in the weeks leading up to Christmas Day.
 Handbell aficionados who live in the Washington, DC area may have been treated to one of the Christmas performances presented by The Colonial English Handbell Ringers.
-For those who don’t live near metro DC, allow us to introduce this group to you. (link to continue to article will be placed here)
+For those who don’t live near metro DC, allow us to introduce this group to you.

 The Colonial English Handbell Ringers are a community group consisting of 11 to 12 ringers.
 They are a private group not affiliated with any church denomination, which has been active for 26 years.
 Elie Cossa, David Emanuel and Nena Hiltz are the group directors, with Nena Hiltz taking over the baton as conductor from Mary Ann Parker in 2007 upon her retirement (although she still rings with the group).

 The group plays on a 5 octave, “long” set of Whitechapel bells, which is about 80 bells.
 They practice in Lanham, MD every Sunday evening from mid-September through November – in a member’s basement!
 The regular “season” for The Colonial Ringers is the month of December, however they do perform, by request, for special events at other times of the year.
 Sometimes the entire group participates in those special events and sometimes it’s a smaller group called “A Touch of Clash”.
 In past years, they have also had a group in period garb perform at the Maryland Renaissance Festival.